-Weiss provides integration of child abuse and neglect programming to all Genesee County School District children.
+Voices for Children provides integration of child abuse and neglect programming to all Genesee County School District children.
 Children need to learn the difference between appropriate and inappropriate touch, but this is a difficult topic.
 Our programs teach children from preschool through third grade about personal body safety, particularly sexual abuse issues.
-Our staff assists teachers educating children about the Michigan Body Safety Model.
+Our staff assists teachers in educating children about the Michigan Body Safety Model.
 We also provide education to elementary, middle school and high school about: reporting abuse, appropriate dating relationships, sexting, and cyberbullying.

 Our staff trains local professionals such as teachers, physicians, child care providers and human service staff on various child welfare topics such mandated reporter requirements, child sexual abuse prevention, infant safe sleep, shaken baby/abusive head trauma, and others.